kachess-dev/kachess.dev/_news/2025-10-27-4-dead-in-election-related-clashes-as-cameroon-s-biya-wins-eighth-term.md

 original_content: Cameroon’s 92-year-old President Paul Biya has won a record eighth term with 53.66% of the vote.
 content_checksum: 94429f52cd0701e802bd653dfa596d832432185dd1f8432bc236e047273272c1
+summarized: true
 ---

-Cameroon’s 92-year-old President Paul Biya has won a record eighth term with 53.66% of the vote.
+Cameroon's President Paul Biya, aged 92, has won an unprecedented eighth term in office, securing 53.66% of the vote.
+This victory comes amidst election-related clashes that have resulted in four fatalities.